jintazheng/jintazheng.github.io/_pages/about.md

 Among my past summers, I served as a mentor in [ASE](https://web.engr.oregonstate.edu/~zhenjint/).
 Before PhD Life, I worked with Prof. [Harry Qin](https://research.polyu.edu.hk/en/persons/jing-qin) on volume rendering.

-<span style="color: red;">I am going to defend my degree in December.
+<span style="color: red;">I am on the job market.
 If you have any positions (industry/academic) that might be suitable, please email me.</span>

 Contact me